Mark T. Fisher, Ph.D.

 Publications: Click here

 University of Kansas Medical Center

-See video highlight of most recent publication here.
+See video highlight from 2014 publication (scroll down) here.

 Major Research Interests